pouliose/spring-boot-microservices-demo/README.md

 #### Other Project details
 - The dbs persist data in the volume `data` folder after restart.
-- Access mongoDB with `http://localhost:8081/` and the credentials `newuser` and `newpassword`.
+- Access mongoDB with: `http://localhost:8081/` and the credentials `newuser` and `newpassword`.
 - Access the service open API documentation through gateway, with eg: `http://localhost:8090/serviceYouTarget/swagger-ui/index.html`, `http://localhost:8090/serviceYouTarget/v3/api-docs`. serviceYouTarget: run-service, user-service, statistics-service, notification-service
+- Access the registered services on Eureka server by: http://localhost:8761/

 ## How to Run the Project